jnrunge/TRD/README.md

-# Transmission ratio distortion in species-wide crosses of ye
+# Transmission ratio distortion in species-wide crosses of yeast

 In this project, I am taking information that was available to me about *S. cerevisiae* yeast, based on genotypes and other data, to select which yeasts I want to cross <00_SelectCrosses>.